 Research

-NEARLab is a collaborative research environment of biomedical, robotics and computer science engineer working to enhance and improve medical imaging procedures, robotic systems, and medical robots.
+NEARLab is a collaborative research environment where biomedical, robotics, and computer science engineers work together to advance medical imaging, enhance robotic systems, and develop innovative medical robots.

-We combine state-of-the-art techniques with innovative methodologies to push the research field forward, collaborating with medical facilities, companies and institutions.
+We combine state-of-the-art technologies with innovative methodologies to advance research, collaborating closely with medical centers, industry partners, and academic institutions.

 The Team